 Note: The conjugation efficiency is significantly reduced if the protein concentration is less than 2 mg/mL.
-For optimal labeling efficiency the final protein concentration range of 2-10 mg/mL is recommended.
+The final protein concentration range of 2-10 mg/mL is recommended for optimal labeling efficiency.

-iFluorTM 720 SE stock solution (Solution B)
+iFluor® 620 SE stock solution (Solution B)

-Add anhydrous DMSO into the vial of iFluorTM 720 SE to make a 10 mM stock solution.
+1. Add anhydrous DMSO into the vial of iFluor® 620 SE to make a 10 mM stock solution.
 Mix well by pipetting or vortex.

 Note: Prepare the dye stock solution (Solution B) before starting the conjugation.
 Use promptly.
 Extended storage of the dye stock solution may reduce the dye activity.
-Solution B can be stored in freezer for two weeks when kept from light and moisture.
+Solution B can be stored in the freezer for two weeks when kept from light and moisture.
 Avoid freeze-thaw cycles.